Boiler not working?

 Having your room thermostat set lower than 21 degrees can stop your heating from coming on, so turn it higher to see if your boiler starts working again.

-Reset your boiler, or check that it’s pilot light is on.
+Reset the boiler, or check the pilot light is on.

-Finally, try resetting your boiler according to its instructions.
-If yours was made pre-2004 it’s likely to have a pilot light instead of a reset function, so check that the pilot light is on.
-If it’s not, you may be able to relight it yourself according to its manual.
+If the boiler was manufactured before 2004 it is likely to include a pilot light rather than a reset function, so check the pilot light is on.
+If not, you may be able to light it yourself according to the manual.

 If you are a Council Tenant and require further assistance please contact the Housing Repairs Team.